Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 III.3: Discussion of taxation structures, and how to balance them against huge regional differences in both income AND cost of living.
  - III.3.a: Sweden vs USA vs Canada taxation and government spending.
+ - III.3.b: A system of objectively scalable government.

 III.4.
 What would be the benefits of the elimination of trade barriers?
 What percentage of global GDP is lost to the frictions of trade barriers?
  - III.4.a: Zero-sum vs positive-sum games, and how the elimination of trade barriers would be a positive-sum game for the world as a whole.